hanjingo/doc/NOTE/HIGH_FREQUENCY_TRADING/chapter8.md

 ### Risk Arbitrage

-The CAPM is based on the idea that returns on all securities are influenced by the broad market returns.
+The `capital asset pricing model` (CAPM) is based on the idea that returns on all securities are influenced by the broad market returns.
 The degree of the co-movement that a particular security may experience with the market is different for each individual security and can vary through time.

 The CAPM equation is specified as follows:
 $$